eezstreet/SWATEliteForce/README.md

 KevinL for a tip about Voting Screen. sandman332 for a tip about audio
-BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive sergei/Swat4Stats for providing a base to use a modified Engine.dll off of Sebasien NovA for his modified SwatEd.exe
+BeyondUnreal for keeping their old school Unreal Engine 1/2/3 documentation alive Sebasien NovA for his modified SwatEd.exe

 PUBLICITY